Key takeaways

 Once approved, the app transfers funds instantly or within a few business days to a linked debit card or bank account via direct deposit.

 You will then have to pay back the loan on your next payday.
 Most apps automatically withdraw the money from your linked bank account when it’s due.
 If you can’t pay back the advance when it’s due or a withdrawal will lead to overdraft fees, don’t worry.
 Most apps let you change the due date in advance at no cost.
+With instant transfers, flexible repayment, and no hard inquiries, cash advance apps can match the appeal of 1 hour payday loans without a credit check.

-Benefits of cash advance apps
+Benefits of guaranteed cash advance apps

 No credit check